Neonatal and Pediatric Lupus Erythematosus Medication

 Medication Summary

-Sunscreens are also useful in the treatment of cutaneous lupus erythematosus in children and adults.
-Sunscreens do not block all wavelengths of light; therefore, consider the preparation and its characteristics, rather than suggesting that any sunscreen is effective.
-In adult studies, the wavelengths of light responsible for induction of cutaneous lupus erythematosus are within the ultraviolet (UV)-B and UV-A range.
+Strict photoprotection is an essential component of therapy for the treatment of cutaneous lupus erythematosus (LE) in children and adults, as well as NLE in infants.
+Sunscreens do not block all wavelengths of light, and spectrum coverage for various sunscreens differs; therefore, the preparation and characteristics of a specific sunscreen must be considered prior to delivering recommendations.
+In adult studies, the wavelengths of light responsible for induction of cutaneous LE are within the ultraviolet (UV)-B and UV-A range.
 Unfortunately, many sunscreens are labeled for UV-B protection only with the sun-protection factor (SPF).
-Patients and parents should be advised to apply sunscreen well before exposure and to use a sunscreen with a high SPF that provides a broad-spectrum (UV-A) coverage and is water resistant.
-Reapplication after several hours is necessary.
-Encourage behavior modification of UV avoidance.
+Only sunscreens labeled with the term “broad spectrum” provide UV-A and UV-B coverage.

 Topical corticosteroids